jimenezbre/Flutter-DartGenerativeFrontEnd/README.md

-A simple flutter application that reads a model creates a form from it
+A simple Flutter application that reads a model and creates a form from it (unfinished...)